Rudy Lai

 1 updates

-Oncologists express optimism about AI improving quality of patient care and outcomes, indicating early interest and positive attitude toward AI in oncology.
+Oncologists express optimism about AI enhancing patient care quality and outcomes in oncology.